Advantages of Exception Handling in Java

 }

-Unlike many traditional programming languages that include confusing error reporting and error handling code in between the program code, Java allows you to create well-organized code.
-Separating error handling and program logic in this way makes it easier to understand and maintain programs in the long run.
+Unlike many traditional programming languages that mix complicated error reporting and handling code within the program, Java allows you to organize your code more clearly.
+By separating error handling from the main program logic, it becomes easier for students to understand and maintain their programs over time.

 catch (ArithmeticException e) {